backyard landscaping ideas

 • Don't forget that walls and fences make great places to display garden decor.
 Sun dials, sun faces, plaques, and anything color can be used to break up a long, dull, lifeless span of fence or wall.

-• Ponds and water features almost always have to have some form of garden decor around them to accent them.
+• Ponds and water features almost always have to have some form of decoration around them to accent them.
 This one should be easy to figure out.

 Try browsing some of the larger garden decor sites to get some ideas.
 Use your imagination and picture different pieces placed differently throughout your garden.